We Believe in Social Good.

 In her free time, Sue enjoys spending time with family and friends in Door County…tromping around the outdoors, harvesting prairie seeds, hunting morel mushrooms, upcycling old stuff… and always looks forward to her annual trip to NYC with her daughter (where they’ve been known to take in more than 10 Broadway shows in 6 days!)

-Kayla Bieszk, Community Engagement Manager
+Kayla Bieszk, Community Engagement Director

 A day of service in 2015 brought Kayla to the Volunteer Center’s front door.
 After 50 flights of stairs lugging rubbermaid containers up from storage, a few stubbed toes, and plenty of laughs, Kayla knew the Volunteer Center was the place she had to be!
 She came back as full-time volunteer manager a few short weeks later.